-The following is a summary of the precedential patent-related opinions issued by the Court of Appeals for the Federal Circuit for the week ending March 6, 2015.
-Evan Woolley and Michele Glessner prepared this edition.
+The following is a summary of the precedential patent-related opinions issued by the Court of Appeals for the Federal Circuit for the week ending March 13, 2015.
+Lindsey Yeargin and Wes Achey prepared this edition.

 Alston & Bird's Federal Circuit Patent Case Summaries are intended to be informational and do not constitute legal advice or opinions regarding any specific situation.
 The material may also be considered advertising under certain rules of professional conduct or other law.
 This publication may be reprinted without the express permission of Alston & Bird as long as it is reprinted in its entirety including the copyright notice, ©2015.